I am a student in informatics. Aged 23. I like fighting games

 - Street Fighter IV: The game that actually made me acknowledge the Street Fighter series.

 - Tekken: Fan since aged 6.
-First fighting game I ever played?
-Tekken 2.
+Tekken 2 was my first fighting game experience.

-- Touhou: I play the fighting games: Immaterial and Missing Power,Scarlet Weather Rhapsody and Unthinkable Natural Law.
+- Touhou: I played the fighting games: Immaterial and Missing Power,Scarlet Weather Rhapsody and Unthinkable Natural Law.

 Tropes that I think apply to me:

 - Asexual: Most often, unless I have a crush going on.